 The first book to tell the story of every man trapped in Guantánamo.
 A LIMITED NUMBER OF PAPER COPIES ARE STILL AVAILABLE.
-Buy from Amazon (US, UK or Canada), or see below for details of how to order from other retailers, from the publishers, or from the author.
-My books are also available via PayPal (UK orders only), but also see here for information on how to order a copy from the author from anywhere in the world.
+Buy from Amazon (US, UK or Canada), where the book is also available via Kindle, or see below for details of how to order from the publishers or other retailers.
+Or you can buy one of the last few hardback copies from me, via PayPal (UK orders only), or see here for information on how to order a copy from me from anywhere in the world.
+Also available: my first two books, Stonehenge: Celebration and Subversion and The Battle of the Beanfield.

 “Perhaps the single most important book to cover the big picture of Guantánamo.”